 Dry needling is a treatment technique whereby a small filament type needle (similar to an acupuncture needle) is inserted into a latent trigger point in a muscle.
 The aim is to encourage the tight muscle to release and ultimately reduce muscle pain and dysfunction.Dry needling can achieve the same muscle release as osteopathic trigger point technique or remedial massage but in less than half the time.

 At Valley Osteopathy, dry needling will be used as an adjunct to treatment if requested from our qualified dry needling practitioners.
-It will be incorporated in your standard treatment time and is therefore at no extra cost to you.
+It will be incorporated in to an extended consult.

 Why use dry needling?